AviatrixSystems/Docs/HowTos/spoke_skip_rfc1918.rst

 When an Aviatrix Controller deploys a Spoke gateway, it programs RFC1918 routes automatically into the AWS route tables.

-However there are cases where the RFC1918 routes have been programmed to point to other instances, therefore the normal workflow does not work and requires some exception handling via APIs.
+However there are cases where the RFC1918 routes was already programmed to point to non Aviatrix instances, therefore the normal workflow does not work and requires some exception handling via APIs.

 This tech note demonstrates how to deploy an Aviatrix spoke without programming RFC1918 routes in its VPC by using